Human Design for Beginners: Where to Start

 A Simple Way to Begin

 If you are new to Human Design, the free Beginner's Guide offers a clear and calm introduction to the basics — a starting point for beginning to observe your own patterns without needing to understand everything at once.
 If you are ready to go deeper into your specific type, type-specific guides for Generators, Projectors, and Manifestors are available in the shop.
+If you would like a personal reading, sessions are available to book.

 Comments